lucacav/foc/README.md

 ## Organization of the Repository

 Each module has its own set of material, which may vary according to the topic.
-The general organization of the the repository relies upon the following folders:
+The general organization of the the repository is based on the following folders:

 - Slides: the .pdf version of the slides;
 - Examples: various examples shown during the course, e.g., code, scripts, and outputs;